Stuartholme School - empowering young women to be the leaders of their future

 The School’s highly educated, talented and creative teachers and specialist staff are experts in their field and challenge their students to become independent, critical thinkers, arming them with the confidence to actively engage in their learning.

-Our Co-curricula activities reinforce the value of ‘learning outside of the classroom’.
+Our Co-curricular activities reinforce the value of ‘learning outside of the classroom’.
 The Co-curricula Program enables students to discover, develop and value their talents, allowing them to grow in self-confidence through a range of age-appropriate learning experiences.
-Students are encouraged to enjoy and contribute to their community, and to participate in service learning, social justice programmes, study tours, sports, arts and cultural activities, clubs, societies, domestic and international exchanges.
+Students are encouraged to enjoy and contribute to their community, and to participate in service-learning, social justice programs, study tours, sports, arts and cultural activities, clubs, societies, domestic and international exchanges.
 Students are engaged in the classroom

 Student Wellbeing permeates every activity and interaction at Stuartholme School.
-The School operates in a sub-school structure (Years 7-9 and Years 10-12); delivering a range of age appropriate wellbeing programmes.
-Together we strive to celebrate successes, support one another through challenges, and create a community that promotes life-long friendships.
+The School operates in a sub-school structure (Years 7-9 and Years 10-12); delivering a range of age-appropriate wellbeing programs.
+Together we strive to celebrate successes, support one another through challenges and create a community that promotes life-long friendships.

 Stuartholme is Brisbane’s only Catholic Girls’ Boarding School.
 Many of our Boarders are from regional and international locations and their experiences offer richness and cultural diversity to our community.